SPBTV/allowed_params/README.md

     end

 ```

 This will validate `params[:name]` and raise `AllowedParams::ValidationError` in case of invalid value.
 `age` param is allowed and not validated.
-All other params is not allowed.
+All other params is not allowed, and `AllowedParams::NotAllowedError`
+will be raised if present.

 To allow params on all controllers: